 You’re already committed to spending your time on Craigslist, so why not put up some ads for your skills while you’re at it?

 Say you’re on Craigslist looking for furniture to reupholster for resale.
-But you might not be making enough money that way to get the profits you’re looking for.
-Try also listing your reupholstery services in the “gigs” section and watch all your fellow flippers come running to claim your services.
+But you might not be making enough money that way to make the profit you’re looking for.
+Try also listing your reupholstery services in the “Gigs” section.

 It’s this kind of business-bound thinking that will get you to serious success on Craigslist.